jbaris/deliverable-webapp/README.markdown

 How to Run:
 -----------
 On Windows:

     cd target
     deliverable-webapp.exe

 On Linux:

     cd target
     java -jar deliverable-webapp-1.0.jar

 How to Test:
 ------------
-Once runned, click on the "Start server" button.
+Once runned, click on the "Start server" button:
     ![](http://jbaris.github.com/deliverable-webapp/screenshot.png)
 Then, open a web browser and enter http://localhost:8080